Imaginary-time evolution of interacting spin systems in the truncated Wigner approximation

-\paragraph{AF Ising model on 3-regular graphs --} Finding the ground state of (anti-ferromagnetic, AF) Ising Hamiltonians on general graphs is an important problem in statistical mechanics as it is related to the solution of combinatorical optimization problems \cite{kirkpatrick1983optimization,du1998handbook} such as Maximum Independent Set or MaxCut, as well as machine learning \cite{bishop2006pattern}.
-This task is in general NP hard.
-Furthermore, many NP-complete problems can be encoded in the ground state of an Ising Hamiltonian \cite{lucas2014ising}.
-Thus a general numerical method to calculate their ground state in an efficient way is believed to not exist as this would imply NP=P. Although even the approximation of the ground state below some error margin is NP hard for some graphs, the iTWA can be an efficient technique for to obtain approximations.
-Thus, in the following, we investigate the applicability of the method to determine the finite-temperature and ground states of an AF Ising Hamiltonian with uniform coupling strength $J$ between nodes of a random graph ${\cal G}$.
-We here consider in particular 3-regular graphs in which every node (spin) is connected by exactly three edges to other nodes (spins).
-For such graphs, finding the ground state or even approximations to it below an error margin of $1/17$ is NP-hard because Max-Cut is known to be NP-hard \cite{10.1145/502090.502098} and there exists a one to one mapping between both problems \cite{PhysRevResearch.6.023294}.
-The corresponding Hamiltonian reads
+\paragraph{AF Ising models --} Finding the ground state of (anti-ferromagnetic, AF) Ising Hamiltonians on general graphs is an important problem in statistical mechanics as it is closely related \mfl{to spin glass physics \cite{edwards1975theory,parisi1979infinite,binder1986spin} and} to the solution of combinatorical optimization problems \cite{kirkpatrick1983optimization,du1998handbook} such as Maximum Independent Set or MaxCut, as well as machine learning \cite{bishop2006pattern}.
+This task is in general NP hard, \mfl{and includes some NP-complete problems \cite{lucas2014ising}}.
+Thus, a general numerical method to calculate ground states in an efficient way is believed to not exist as this would imply NP=P. \mfl{We now show that the iTWA is able to approximate the ground state of \textit{any} Ising Hamiltonian to an arbitrary accuracy level, limited only by finite sampling.
+Although the iTWA does not change the algorithmic complexity of the problem, reflected in an exponential scaling of the number of trajectories needed to reach accuracy above the NP-hardness threshold, the approximation level is well controlled.}